jimweirich/rspec-given/README.md

 _Disabled_ context overrides the setting inherited from _Outer_ and will not process natural assertions.

-See the *configuration* section below to see how to enable natural assertions project wide.
+See the **configuration** section below to see how to enable natural assertions project wide.

 ### Processing Natural Assertions

-Natural assertions only kick in when:
+When natural assertions are enabled, they are only used if:

-1. The block does not throw an RSpec assertion failure (or any exception for that matter).
+1. The block does not throw an RSpec assertion failure (or any other exception for that matter).

-1. The block returns false (blocks that return true pass the assertion).
+1. The block returns false (blocks that return true pass the assertion and don't need a failure message).

-1. The block does not use the _should_ or _expect_ method.
+1. The block does not directly use RSpec's _should_ or _expect_ method.

-Detecting that last point (the usage of _should_ and _expect_) is done by examining the source of the block.
-It is not always possible to correctly determine if _should_ and _expect_ are used.
-You can always override the automatic detection by either forcing natural assertions (with :always) or disabling them (with false).
+Detecting that last point (the use of _should_ and _expect_) is done by examining the source of the block.
+However it is not always possible to correctly determine if _should_ and _expect_ are used merely from the source.
+Fortunately you can always override the automatic detection by either forcing natural assertions (with :always) or disabling them (with false).

 ```ruby
   # Then uses a non-RSpec version of "should" on